akguni/movies/README.md

 # How did I go about building this?

-The idea was inspired by the outcome and the capabilities of Finance web page building problemset I finished as part of Hardvard's CS50 Web Development Track.
+The idea was inspired by the outcome and the capabilities of Finance web page building problemset I finished as part of Introduction to Computer Science course offered by Harvard University Track.
 I even started to build MFF by adding on to a working copy of Finance page and then removing the most obviously unused elements.

 In order to display movie details and Posters, I thought I could use IMDB but they don't seem have a free API for live information.
 After a bit of research I found Open Movie Datadabase (OMDb), which does most of what I need and it is free for non-commercial use - up to 1000 requests per day.